Lead change in your organization

-- immerse you in best practices in seniors care as you explore the development of care strategies, use conceptual and analytical tools and examine strategies for leading operations and maintaining quality
+- be immersed in best practices in seniors care as you develop care strategies, use conceptual and analytical tools, and explore strategies for leading operations and maintaining quality

-- offer opportunities for you to collaborate with world-renowned faculty from the UBC School of Nursing and local leaders in public and private sector practice sites and
+- study with renowned faculty from the UBC School of Nursing, as well as local leaders in public- and private-sector practice sites

 - expand your professional network while collaborating with other MHLP students

 - gain the fundamental business, project management and interpersonal skills to advance your career and confidently take on positions of increased responsibility

 While there is some flexibility, if you’re completing the MHLP in Seniors Care part-time over 24 months, you’ll generally take your business classes and two health-care courses in the first 12-month period.
 In the second year of the program, you’ll typically focus on your health-care classes.
 Over two years of part-time study, you’ll attend classes alongside full-time and part-time students, enhancing opportunities to build your professional network.